-Ans.
 Search engines are the workhorses of the world wide web.
-They allow searchers to find relevant information and websites without needing to be an SEO specialist or have any technical expertise.
+They allow searchers to find relevant information and web pages without needing to be a search engine marketing specialist or have any technical expertise.

 #7 Can you name other search engines than Google?